ddavis3739/advent_of_code/README.md

 I will default to doing the solutions in R but if I am feeling cheeky I will challenge myself to do them in python or another language.

-To makea jupyter notebook a python script.
+To make a jupyter notebook a python script.

 ```
 jupyter nbconvert --to script {PATHTOCODE}